herohiralal/HiraTools/HiraTools/HiraPoolTool/readme.md

 > If you pass ``null`` as the first parameter, or do not provide it, then PoolTool will automatically choose ``g=>g.transform`` as the first parameter.

+**NOTE: It is not possible to retrieve pooled instances before loading the resources.**

 #### 4. Retrieving

 > You will need to pass the correct type you initialized the pool with, or the system will throw a ``NullReferenceException``